 Please note that most withdrawals will result in a financial penalty.
 In addition to a withdrawal fee, you are also responsible for all non-recoverable program payments the college is obligated to make on your behalf.
 In the case of a medical withdrawal only, the College of Human International Programs Office will negotiate with the relevant program partners to seek a refund, but there is no guarantee any expenses can be recovered.
 Any charges will be applied to your U-bill.

-If there is a balance in the international program account after payment of all expenses, participants who complete the program are entitled to a credit on their U-bills.
-90 percent of the balance will be equally divided and refunded, and the remaining 10 percent of program fees will be applied to the program contingency for future offerings.
+If there is a balance in the study abroad program account after payment of all expenses, participants who complete the program are entitled to a credit on their U-bills.
+Ninety percent of the balance will be equally divided and refunded, and the remaining 10 percent of program fees will be applied to the program contingency for future offerings.